How to Calculate Landed Cost When Importing from China?

 HS Codes (Harmonized Commodity Description and Coding System) are part of an international classification system, which is simple for customs locating the specific item among catalogs, and it associates an imported product category with a specific import duty.

 Please note: HS Codes is also referred to as tariff codes, customs codes, harmonized codes, export codes, import codes, and Harmonized Commodity Description and Coding System codes.
 So never get confused.
 When there’s a 6-10 digit code representing the product, that’s the one for customs.

 HS Codes can be varied in different countries.
 The code that your supplier provided for you is just a basis.
-You can find the most accurate classify according to the First Four or Six Numbers here.
+Use the first 6-digit as the main category then reclassify the specific item in your country.